pwiegele/mtb-example-anycloud-mqtt-client/README.md

 The example below is using AWS IoT Core.

 <details><summary><b>1.
 Get the certificate from board</b></summary>
-* Connect your board via USB directly to your machine Use the micro USB cable to connection the USB port if your board to your machine.
+* Use the micro USB cable to connect the USB port if your board to your machine

 * Download and install [Teraterm](https://osdn.net/projects/ttssh2/releases/)